 The overwhelming majority of Pennsylvanians want a real medical cannabis bill, unfortunately, the language of SB 3 has some major problems that need to be addressed before being passed and enacted.
-As a concerned citizen, and speaking on behalf of the groups Pennsylvanians for Rational Drug Policy, People of Sunbury United for Medical Marijuana, and the Susquehanna Valley Liberty Alliance, we believe the following issues with Senate Bill 3 must be addressed, the bill must be amended, and a real medical marijuana bill needs to be passed and enacted that protects all patients who need this medicine.
+As a concerned citizen I believe the following issues with Senate Bill 3 must be addressed, the bill must be amended, and a real medical marijuana bill needs to be passed and enacted that protects all patients who need this medicine.